-Aim 3: X-Net : A Platform for Cross Species Network building and inference.
+Aim 3: X-Net Grabber: A Platform for Cross Species Network building and inference.

-Rationale: We propose to build X-Net, an intuitive web interface that will give biologists access to all the data, tools, and analysis pipelines required to build gene networks for any species based on experimental and/or inferred data.
-The end user can derive both (i) species-specific networks consisting of multiple edge types (multinetworks, for short) and (ii) cross-species “weighted” networks (“weighted” networks, for short).
-Users can create, save, query, and refine these plant networks using the tools developed in Aims 1 and 2.
+Rationale: We propose to build the X-Net Grabber, an intuitive web interface that will give biologists access to all the data, tools, and analysis pipelines required to build gene networks based on experimental and/or inferred data.
+The end user can build both (i) species-specific networks consisting of multiple edge types (multinetworks, for short) and (ii) cross-species “weighted” networks (“weighted” networks, for short).
+Users can create these plant networks using the tools developed in Aims 1 and 2 and query them using the interface described below.
 This will lead the experimental biologists to identify candidate networks of genes, which they can experimentally validate.

-Novelty: Other web-based tools allow researchers to query and browse plant gene networks made from data-rich species, such as PlaNet (Mutwil 2011) and ATTED-II (Obayashi 2011). offering large pre-calculated networks, which may get updated periodically., By comparison, X-Net allows biologists to (i) create predicted networks for data-poor species, (ii) select subsets of experiments or even to load their own experiments to create multinetworks, and/or “weighted” networks using data from multiple species.
-X-Net also gives researchers the ability to select parameters such as orthology method and thresholds for multispecies networks.
+Novelty: Other web-based tools that allow researchers to query and browse plant gene networks made from data-rich species, such as PlaNet (Mutwil 2011) and ATTED-II (Obayashi 2011) offer large pre-calculated networks, which may get updated periodically.
+By comparison, X-Net allows biologists to (i) create predicted networks for data-poor species, (ii) create networks based on subsets of experiments, and (iii) to create multinetworks, and/or “weighted” networks using data from multiple species.
+Because these networks are created “on the fly”, X-Net also gives researchers the ability to not only select which datasets to use, but to select parameters such as orthology method and thresholds for multispecies networks.

-The X-Net Platform: There are two main Network Analysis functionalities we propose to create in X-Net: 1) the ability to create a species-specific multinetwork for any given species, and 2) the ability to create a multispecies “weighted” network.
+The X-Net Platform: There are two main network analysis functionalities we propose to create in X-Net: 1) the ability to create a species-specific multinetwork for any given species, and 2) the ability to create a multispecies “weighted” network.

-Species-specific multinetwork: Network interactions can be divided into two types: those that are determined experimentally and those that are predicted.
+(1) Species-specific multinetwork: Network interactions can be divided into two types: those that are determined experimentally and those that are predicted.
 A species-specific multinework is simply the union of all different types of interactions.
 The interface for a species-specific interface would allow the researcher to choose: edge types, thresholds (e.g. correlation above 0.6), and sources of data.
-The species-specific network might come from experimental data or from inference.
-For example, a biologist working on Glycine max, may want to use protein-protein information from Arabidopsis would simply
+The species-specific network might come from experimental data, based on Aim 1’s InferNet, or from Interolog.
+For example, (see Fig. 6) a biologist working on Glycine max, may want to use protein-protein information from Arabidopsis would simply

 Choose Arabidopsis as the source,